NKAmazing/thepoetsinn/README.md

 </h3>

-The Poet's Inn website was created as a project designed during the course of the subject 'Programacion I' of the Software Engineering career at 'Universidad of Mendoza'.
+The Poet's Inn website was created as a project designed during the course of the subject __Programacion I__ of the Software Engineering career at __Universidad of Mendoza__.

 The objective of the project was to create a web page of poems in which we had to do a Full-Stack development incorporating both tools already known by the student as well as new ones seen during the course in 2022.